ProxyNode Price Reaches $0.0002 on Exchanges (PRX)

 ProxyNode Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as ProxyNode directly using US dollars.
-Investors seeking to trade ProxyNode should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ProxyNode using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as ProxyNode directly using U.S. dollars.
+Investors seeking to acquire ProxyNode should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase ProxyNode using one of the aforementioned exchanges.

 Receive News & Updates for ProxyNode Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ProxyNode and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.